 But did you know that Pinoy rock or Tunog Kalye creeped into OPM genre due to Juan Dela Cruz’s Himig Natin track which became the anthem of Manila’s post-hippie culture and underground radio network, particularly the DZRJ-AM radio show?
 It was actually Bobby Gonzales who was first to become famous in the music industry in 1960 with his major hit Hahabul Habol but in 1970 along with Freddie Aguilar and Apo Hiking Society, Juan Dela Cruz dominated OPM.
 So if ever you wondered what brought “Pinoy Rock” to Filipino music industry, Juan Dela Cruz did it alongside with emerging rock bands and balladeers.

 Sa langit ng pag-asa”

-Although today isn’t a good day to do a throwback, allow me to bring you back in the previous music era, listening to the timeless songs and performance of the also known as Father of Filipino Rock, Pepe Smith.
+Although today isn’t a good day to do a throwback, allow me to bring back the Pinoy Rock era, through listening to timeless songs and performance of the Father of Filipino Rock.